 10. Tour the Aachen Ludwig Forum for International Art

 The Aachen Ludwig Forum is another incredible historical landmark in Aachen and German as a whole.
 It exhibits European art and its development from the early 1960s to a contemporary art museum.
-It lies in the former umbrella factory in the eastern outskirts.
+It lies in the former umbrella factory on the eastern outskirts.

 Built with the 1928 Bauhaus design, the museum has a massive collection of artifacts running from the 1960s to date.
 Most of these artifacts were by the collector couple, Peter and Irene Ludwig.

 The museum has several pieces crafted by people like Nam June Paik, Roy Lichtenstein, Joseph Beuys, Wolf Vostell, Jörg Immendorff, and Duane Hanson.
-In fact, there exists over 3,000 pieces in this museum, including the Chinese and Soviet art by Ai Weiwei and Ilya Kabakov.
+In fact, there exists over 3,000 pieces in this museum, including Chinese and Soviet art by Ai Weiwei and Ilya Kabakov.